zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 Built-in Health Check Endpoint
 ------------------------------

-Rails comes with a built-in health check endpoint that is reachable at the `/up` path.
+Zoisite comes with a built-in health check endpoint that is reachable at the `/up` path.
 This endpoint will return a 200 status code if the app has booted with no exceptions, and a 500 status code otherwise.